michalchrzastek/Budget-Monitor/README.md

 /etc/init.d/postgresql restart
 ```
 > Then type in `exit` so you are no longer root
-> For any help with troubleshooting follow the [official guide](https://www.stuartellis.name/articles/postgresql-setup/)
+> For any help with troubleshooting follow the [PostgreSQL Guide](https://www.stuartellis.name/articles/postgresql-setup/)